Passive Voice ESL Games, Activities and Worksheets

 ESL Mixed Passive Voice Worksheet - Grammar and Writing Exercises: Unscrambling, Writing Sentences and Questions from Prompts - Intermediate (B1) - 30 minutes

-In this productive passive voice worksheet, students practice the affirmative, negative and interrogative forms of the present, past and future simple passive.
-Students start by putting words in order to make present simple passive sentences, writing the verb in bold in the correct passive voice form.
-In the next exercise, students order words to make past simple passive sentences.
+In this productive shoe-themed passive voice worksheet, students practice the affirmative, negative and interrogative forms of the present, past and future simple passive.
+Students start by putting words in order to make present simple passive sentences, writing the verb in the correct passive voice form.
+Next, students order words to make past simple passive sentences.
 Students then put words in the correct order to make negative present simple or past simple passive sentences.
-Following that, students choose one word or phrase from each column and make future simple passive sentences.
-After that, students write passive questions for a set of answers.
-Finally, students write about their own shoes using the passive voice, talking about what they are made of, where they were made, etc.
+After that, students choose one word or phrase from each column and make future simple passive sentences.
+Students then write passive questions for a set of answers.
+Finally, students make their own sentences using the passive voice.

 Mixed Passive Worksheet Preview